ederign/uberfire-docs/docs/tutorial/ufTasks.md

 ![new project](newProject.png)

 ##Adding projects to project's list
 Our next task is to finally add a project to projects list.
 First of all, let's create the Project model class.
-In package org.uberfire.share.model, create this class:
+In package org.uberfire.shared.model, create this class:

 **Project.java**
 ```